caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

   *bool*, *optional*, *default = False*

-  Allow Caracal to overwrite existing flag versions.
+  Allow CARACal to overwrite existing flag versions.
 Not recommended.
 Only enable this if you know what you are doing.